Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-At the present time several classifications of hypotonic states have been proposed.
-The first classification was made at the XXth International Congress in Montpellier (France) in 1926, according to which primary and secondary arterial hypotension was identified.
-The most practical application was found in the NS classification.
-Molchanov (1962).
-The advantage of this classification is the isolation of the concept of physiological hypotension.
+Currently, several classifications of hypotonic conditions have been proposed.
+The first classification was adopted at the 20th International Congress in Montpellier (France) in 1926, according to which primary and secondary arterial hypotension were distinguished.
+The classification of N.S.
+Molchanov (1962) has found the greatest practical application.
+The advantage of this classification is considered to be the identification of the concept of physiological hypotension.

-Classification of hypotonic states (according to NS Molchanov)
+Classification of hypotonic conditions (according to N.S.
+Molchanov)

 Physiological hypotension: